 From the north, it branches off of the Speedway

 loop behind the ballfields, and drops down into a bowl via rocky switchbacks to the gnarly rock gardens in the basin.
 From there, stay right at the fork for a gradual climb through one of the oldest remaining sycamore groves on the Island of Manhattan.
 The trail becomes increasingly steeper as it works through a technical climb at the top.

-From the South, you can enter slightly downhill off the paved path at 191st street for a fast, straightish descent that resembles an enduro track all the way to the rock garden section, and then the more-challenging step climbs up the switchbacks to the top.
+From the south, you can enter slightly downhill off the paved path at 191st street for a fast, straight-ish descent that resembles an enduro track all the way to the rock garden section followed by the more-challenging steep climb up the switchbacks to the top.